gubareve/brainf/README.md

 Note that this does not support loops inside of eachother.

-Here is some sample usage:
+Here is some sample usage (adding two numbers):

 ```txt
 PS C:\Users\Evan\bf> pypy3 bf.py